simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

 - Each value-fragment is independently finalised.

 ##### REQ-6.5.01-SKVS-USP-WK
-CS object write interface has the following semantics:
+CS KV write interface has the following semantics:
-- Writing to a non-finalised object is only allowed to the owner.
+- Writing to a non-finalised object is only allowed by the owner.
 - Closing of a written object results in the finalisation of the object.
+- Flushing of the CS results in the finalisation of the store.
 - Non-finalised object can't be read.